samah-balkhair/Tweets_Opinions/README.md

 ### Phase 2 - Data Collection

 I target the topic of Ukraine/Russia war to analyze people opinion through their tweets all over the worlds.
-I was able to importe 16000 tweets that contains either Ukraine, Russia or #UkraineRussiawar asd I use this data as a raw dataset for my forject.
+I was able to importe more than 26000 tweets that contains either Ukraine, Russia or #UkraineRussiawar hashtag.
+I used this data as a raw dataset for my forject.

+### Phase 3 - Data Cleaning & EDA

+### Phase 4 - Final Report